 - Gestational thrombocytopenia (75% of all thrombocytopenia cases in pregnancy)

 - Preeclampsia and HELLP syndrome (15-20%)

 - Others (8%)

-- The degree of the condition is mild to moderate, with a platelet count greater than 70,000 per µl.
+- The condition is mild to moderate with a platelet count of more than 70,000 per µl.

-- It is usually detected on routine prenatal screening.
+- It mostly develops in the third trimester and is usually detected during the routine prenatal screening.